-Austin 1st Foundation will be the Champions for Rare disease by helping raise awareness and research dollars to provide resources for children and families in Alabama and beyond.#CareAboutRare #UBA5 #Austin1st
+Austin 1st Foundation, Champions for Rare Diseases by raising awareness and research dollars to provide support for families in Alabama and beyond.#CareAboutRare #UBA5 #Austin1st

 SCOPE OF WORK

-We've created a savings fund for research, we give Christmas gifts and blankets and booties to Children’s Hospital of Alabama, East Alabama NICU, Father Purcell Memorial Exceptional Children's Center, provide family support resources for medical equipment and other necessities that support families going through medical hardships.
+We've created a savings fund for research, we give Christmas gifts and handmade blankets & booties to Children’s Hospital of Alabama, East Alabama NICU, Father Purcell Memorial Exceptional Children's Center, provide family support resources through donations of medical supplies and equipment, and other necessities that support families going through medical hardships.

 MEET THE BOARD

 ANTHONY & LINDSEY TERLING